 2003 2002

 Audit Fees1 \$877,986 \$600,672

 Audit Related Fees2, 3 \$123,002 \$ 21,000

 Tax Fees3, 4 \$ 42,150 \$ 66,850

-All Other Fees \$0 \$0
+All Other Fees \$ 0 \$ 0

-Audit fees include all fees and out-of-pocket expenses for services in connection with the annual audits and review of quarterly financial statements for Regency and its operating partnership, Regency Centers, L.P.

-- 3 The audit committee discussed these services with KPMG LLP and determined that their provision would not impair KPMG LLP's independence. - 4 Consists of fees for tax consultation and tax compliance services.
+- Audit fees include all fees and out-of-pocket expenses for services in connection with the annual audits and review of quarterly financial statements for Regency and its operating partnership, Regency Centers, L.P. - Consists primarily of assistance in documenting internal control policies and procedures over financial reporting and audits of employee benefit plans. - The audit committee discussed these services with KPMG LLP and determined that their provision would not impair KPMG LLP's independence. - 4 Consists of fees for tax consultation and tax compliance services.